keenangraham/dqa/README.md

 # DocQA
-Simple document question/answer CLI using Anthropic's LLM API.
-This allows you to ask a question about a local text file or PDF.
+Simple document question/answer CLI using Anthropic's LLM, which allows you to ask a question about a local text file or PDF.

 # Installation